 How long should you wait before adding corals to a new tank?

 If your tank is new, you should wait a period of time before adding corals.
 Once the tank is fully cycled and parameters are within limits, you can start to add corals.
-This can be anywhere from 4-8 weeks.
+This can be anywhere from 4 to 8 weeks.
 Adding corals prior to this time can cause coral death as the water levels may be toxic for them.

-Allowing the proper time to acclimate corals (30-40 minutes) will give them the time they need to adjust to their new home water conditions.
-Corals can be very stressed during shipping and acclimating them will reduce this stress giving them a much better chance of surviving the transition and remaining healthy.
+Allowing the proper time to acclimate corals (30–40 minutes) will give them the time they need to adjust to their new home water conditions.
+Corals can be very stressed during shipping and getting used to them will help reduce this stress.
+This will help them stay healthy and survive the change.
 Following the steps mentioned above gives you an easy way to complete the process.